 Google has become more strict regarding the robots.txt in 2014.
 It is more picky about blocked resources (CSS and JS), but it also introduced some tooling in your webmaster account to help you troubleshooting issues.
 First of all, this concerns the robots.txt Tester that you can find under the Crawl options:

-In this case, there are no errors and warnings, but if there are, you will be notified.
+In this case, there are no errors and warnings, but if there are any, you will be notified.
 Mind that this is just a basic check on the validity of the lines you typed in, it does not check if the blocked resources are crucial for the display of the site.

 This is where the Fetch as Google tool comes in handy.
 I really advise you to check your site with this tool, you may find astonishing results!
 This tool tries to check your site through the eyes of the Google bots crawling your site.
 Now let's see how our site looks through this tool.